Outer Circle railway line: History

 Construction commenced in 1888 and was completed in 1891.
 The Outer Circle connected Camberwell station (on the modern Belgrave and Lilydale lines) with Oakleigh station to the south, via Riversdale on what is now the Alamein line.
 The northern section ran from Riversdale to Fairfield station (then called Fairfield Park).

 There was also a branch line from the closed Waverley Road station (near the modern East Malvern station) to Darling and Burnley.
 That was the first section of what later became the Glen Waverley line, and was opened a few weeks before the Outer Circle.

 When opened the line was 10.3 mi in length, and had 11 stations, all provided with twin platforms and crossing loops.
 Provision was made for double track, and heavier-duty 75 lb per yard rails were used.
 Despite that, the line never carried Gippsland traffic, and the severe economic depression of the early 1890s meant that suburban development along the line ceased.

+The northern portion of the Outer Circle was originally laid with 75 lb/yd rails, which were removed during World War II and sold to PMG for use as telegraph poles.
+The rails south of Ashburton were probably 60 lb/yd Krupp or Barrow and Cammells rails with a slightly narrower head than the 1918 Australian Standard profile rails of the same weight, and were common on branch lines built during the 1880s.
+The rails were described as good for their era, though not up to modern metallurgy standards, but were penalised by short fishplates working loose and causing excessive wear.